radmilofelix/kbEmu/README.md

 SSID: kbEmu
 Pass: kbEmuStart

-Default IP to connect to the Raspberry Pi: 192.168.11.1
+Default IP to connect via SSH to the Raspberry Pi: 192.168.11.1

 Installation (do it on an ordinary RaspberryPi):
 Install RaspiOS on a SD card (RaspiOS Lite will be sufficient.)
 Make sure that ssh service can be used and that RaspiOS user and password are defined.